hSueki/dscage-pe2/README.md

  CAGE_PE_pipeline.sh -s 8 -c 4 -t 8
 ```

-4. Once the pipeline is finished the Docker can be closed.
+4. Once the pipeline is finished, the Docker container can be closed.
 <br/>

 **With Singularity**

-1. Shell in the Singularity container image file `dscage-pe2.sif` containing the entire environment:
+1. Enter the Singularity container image file `dscage-pe2.sif`, which contains the entire environment:
 ```
  singularity shell --writable --bind /path/to/reference:/usr/local/reference \
              dscage_pe2_latest.sif
 ```

-_Within the singularity container_
+_Within the Singularity container_

 2. Set up and start a Slurm cluster
 ```
  /etc/start-slurm-services.sh
 ```

-3. Change the current directory to the directory containing the input fastq files
+3. Change to the directory containing the input FASTQ files.
 ```
  cd /path/input_fastq_dir/
 ```